Fast Simulation of Cosmological Neutral Hydrogen based on the Halo Model: Simulation Methods

 \subsection{Map Generation}

 Since the great advantage of intensity mapping is the direct mapping between the frequency of the observation and redshift, we generate thin maps from the past light cone by projecting equally spaced bins in frequency to resolve the structure along the line of sight.
-With a bin width of \qty{5}{MHz}, 20 separate maps are generated.
-Appendix \ref{sec:Frequency and Redshift list} summarises the different channels and the corresponding redshifts.
+To generate pixelated maps on a sphere, the software package \texttt{HEALPix} \footnote{\url{http://healpix.sourceforge.net}} \cite{HEALPix}, in particular the Python package \texttt{healpy} \cite{healpy}, is used.
+The \textit{NSIDE} parameter, which defines the number of pixels on the map, is set to 512.
+This corresponds to an angular resolution of about \qty{6.9}{\arcminute}, which is just below the maximum resolution of \qty{12}{\arcminute} of the initially planned HIRAX 256-element array \cite{HIRAX_2022}.
+The frequency resolution of HIRAX will be \qty{0.39}{\mega \hertz} \cite{HIRAX_2022}.
+However, as illustrated in appendix \ref{sec:Poisson Noise Contribution to the Angular Power Spectrum}, we found that for maps with such a narrow bandwidth, Poisson noise (see also section \ref{sec:Angular Power Spectrum}) dominates the cosmological signal for a wide range of scales in the angular power spectrum due to the small number of discrete halos per pixel.
+Since we are mainly interested here in the simulated cosmological signal and whether it matches theoretical expectations, we choose a coarser bandwidth of \qty{5}{\mega \hertz}, resulting in 20 separate maps.
 In this work, we deliberately use cosmological redshifts rather than observed redshifts, as the latter would introduce additional complexities in comparing our results to theoretical predictions.
-However, we plan to incorporate observed redshifts and their implications in future work.
-To generate pixelated maps on a sphere, the software package \texttt{HEALPix} \footnote{\url{http://healpix.sourceforge.net}} \cite{HEALPix}, in particular the Python package \texttt{healpy} \cite{healpy}, is used.
-The \textit{NSIDE} parameter, which defines the number of pixels of the map, is set to 512.
-This corresponds to an angular resolution of about \qty{6.9}{arcmin}.
+We plan to incorporate observed redshifts and their implications in future work.
+A thorough analysis of PINOCCHIO's accuracy in simulating the velocity field will be essential for that.
+Nevertheless, prior studies have demonstrated good agreement with an \textit{N}-body simulation in the redshift space power spectrum when PINOCCHIO employs second-order LPT for halo construction and third-order LPT for halo displacements \cite{PINOCCHIO_2017a}.
 To create dark matter- or HI-mass maps, the pixels are weighted by the masses of the halos falling into them.
 However, the key observable of a radio interferometer is the brightness temperature.
 To convert the HI mass maps into HI brightness temperature maps, we use \cite{Bull_2015}: